Blog

 • Clenching and grinding: Clenching and grinding your teeth can put excessive pressure on your teeth and gums, leading to pain and discomfort.

 • Temporomandibular joint (TMJ) disorders: TMJ disorders are problems with the joint that connects your jawbone to your skull.
 They can cause pain, clicking, and popping in the jaw joint.
+Bite guards in Birmingham can help reduce the impact of TMJ did

 • Sinus infections: Sinus infections can sometimes cause pain in the upper teeth and gums.